Image

 What Are Common Defenses Against Child Pornography Charges in Phelps County, MO?

-The Combs Waterkotte skilled Phelps County, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Phelps County, MO in cases just like yours.
-While each case presents its own unique circumstances, our attorneys employ various defense strategies, including:
+The Combs Waterkotte skilled Phelps County, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients across the Phelps County, MO area in cases similar to yours.
+While every case is different with unique circumstances, some defense strategies our lawyers have used include:

 Unintentional Possession Defense

-Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Phelps County, MO, or that the material didn’t belong to you.
-You also may not have even been aware of the existence of child porn.
-This may be used if child porn was discovered on a computer or hard drive that is shared, or to which individuals other than you may have had access without your knowledge.
-You also could have used an unsecured or shared network which enabled another individual to download child porn.
-An angry co-worker, employee, friend, ex-spouse, or other revengeful individual may be motivated to download child porn on your computer or hard drive in order to frame you in Phelps County, MO.
+Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Phelps County, MO, or that the material did not belong to you.
+It may be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
+An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in Phelps County, MO could also be considered.

-Your knowledgeable Combs Waterkotte defense attorney can establish the most important factor – that you didn’t possess child pornography to your knowledge.
-Call us now at (314) 900-HELP or contact us online.
+Your knowledgeable Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
+Give us a call right away at (314) 900-HELP or contact us online.

 Accidental Possession Defense